Pfc. Charles Carl Jensen

 Charles recalled, that the Japanese did nothing to stop the spread of disease among the prisoners.
 What they did do was erect a fence around the Zero Ward.
 Their reason for doing this is that they believed that the fence would protect them from the diseases.

-In June, Charles was sent to Cabanatuan.
 The conditions in the camp were no better.
 Charles, himself, became a patient when he was admitted in the hospital on June 12, 1942, because he had cerebral malaria.
 It is not known when he was discharged.
 7,000 men arrived in June and by July, 385 men had died.
-He remembered that on July 12th, alone, 48 men died.
+He remembered that on July 12th, 48 men died.
 The burial detail for the camp could not bury the men fast enough.

 A number of men assigned to the burial detail used it as an opportunity to escape.
 The Japanese counted the men going to the cemeteries and the number of men returning.
 If the number was smaller, the Japanese presumed that some had died at the cemetery and were buried.
 The other prisoners also covered the escapes by confirming the Japanese belief that some of the men on the detail had died while at the cemetery.
 The POWs explained to the Japanese that they had buried the men along with the other dead.

-Charles recalled that the POWs beds in the barracks were double decked shelves.
-The shelves were nine feet wide and eight feet long and made of bamboo slats.
-Each shelf was shared by eight POWs.
+It is known that Charles was sent to Bilibid at some point.
+On December 20, 1942, he was transferred back to Cabanatuan and assigned to the medical staff at the camp.
+He recalled that the POWs beds in the barracks were double decked shelves.
+The shelves were nine feet wide and eight feet long and made of bamboo slats, with each shelf shared by eight POWs.
 Seven men lay side by side with an eighth lying across the bottom of the shelf.
-All the prisoners developed soars from the shelves.
-One man's sore on his back was so bad that it oozed constantly.
+All the prisoners developed soars from the shelves, and one man's sore on his back was so bad that it oozed constantly.
 Through the soar it was possible to see the man's spine.

 Even as prisoners the men were not free from torture.
 Charles stated that one of the favorite tortures used by the Japanese was "the water cure."
 The Japanese would force a garden hose down a man's throat and fill him with water until it burst his eardrums and water ran out his ears.
 This was a torture that was frequently used by the Japanese on the Filipino prisoners.

 For Charles, the Japanese were hard to figure out.
 He remembered witnessing a Japanese guard that the POWs called "Caribao Sam" beat a POW on the farm detail until the man was out cold.
 The guard then picked the American up gently and put him in the shade.
-Caribao Sam then gave the POW water until he was conscious.
-The guard begged the man to forgive him for he had done.
-The American refused to do so.
+Caribao Sam then gave the POW water until he was conscious and then begged the man to forgive him for he had done, but the American refused to do so.

 A regular day in Cabanatuan started before dawn with the buglers.
 After most had died or been sent to Japan, the POWs were awakened by the curses of the guards.
 In Charles own words, "Usually most of us were already awake.
 It gets chilly just before dawn and few of us had blankets."
 The men would line up for roll call and count off in Japanese.
 They learned to do this quickly because those who were slow at learning to count in Japanese were beaten with heavy rod.